msawant060/AWS-CSA/Elastic Load Balancing/Introduction.md

  ### 2. Application Load Balancer (ALB)

    - This load balancer is specially designed for web applications with HTTP and HTTPS traffic.
-   - There is a networking model called the OSI Model (Open Systems Interconnection) that is used to explain how computer networks work.
-   - This model has 7 layers and the top layer is the Application Layer.
+   - Application Load Balancerfunction at 7th layer of OSI model.
+(7th layer is Application Layer)
    - This load balancer works at this Application Layer, hence the name.
    - It also provides advanced routing features such as:
        - Host-based